basgoncalves/bip_opensim_hungarian_usports/instructions.md

 - Inverse kinematics tool (subject01_Setup_Scale.xml)
 - Inverse dynamics tool (subject01_Setup_Scale.xml)
 - Static optimization (subject01_Setup_Scale.xml)
-- Analyze tool (subject01_Setup_analyze.xml)
+- Analyze tool (subject01_Setup_Analyze.xml)
 - Plot simulation results for each step (load the results files first)

 ![Alt text](.\Presentation\Snippets\1.4.1mtu_length_hams_walking.png)

 ### Questions
-- What
 - What are the range of marker errors during the inverse kinematics step?
 - What are the peak hip, knee, and ankle angles?
 - what are the peak sagittal joint moments hip, knee, and ankle?
 - What are the lat_gas and rect_fem peak forces and activation?
 - What are the mtu lengths for bflh_r and soleus_r.
 - What are the maximum reserves moments hip_flexion_r, hip_adduction_r,	hip_rotation_r,	knee_angle_r,	ankle_angle_r
-- How many body weights does the model output during the JRA for the vertical compontent of hip contact loads?
+- How is the peak vertical component of hip contact loads, relative to participants body weight?

 # Summary and questions